Battle of Machias (1777)

-The Battle of Machias (August 13–14, 1777) was an amphibious assault on the Massachusetts town of Machias (in present-day eastern Maine) by British forces during the American Revolutionary War.
+The Battle of Machias (August 13–14, 1777) was an amphibious assault on the town of Machias in the Massachusetts District of Maine by British forces during the American Revolutionary War.
 Local militia aided by Indian allies successfully prevented British troops from landing.
 The raid, led by Commodore Sir George Collier, was executed in an attempt to head off a planned second assault on Fort Cumberland, which had been besieged in November 1776.
 The British forces landed below Machias, seized a ship, and raided a storehouse.

 The result of the raid was disputed.
 Collier claimed the action was successful in destroying military stores for an attack on Fort Cumberland (although such stores had not been delivered to Machias), while the defenders claimed that they had successfully prevented the capture of Machias and driven off the British.